chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 {{% automate/ha-warn %}}
 {{< /note >}}

-This document explains how to deploy Chef Automate HA on on-premises machines with Chef Managed Database.
+This document explains how to deploy Chef Automate HA on on-premises machines with the Chef Managed Database.

 Please see the [On-Premises Prerequisites](/automate/ha_on_premises_deployment_prerequisites/) page and move ahead with the following sections of this page.

 {{< warning >}}

 - Do not modify the workspace path.
 It should always be `/hab/a2_deploy_workspace`.
 - We don't support AD managed users in nodes.
 We only support local Linux users.
 - If you have configured a sudo password for the user, you must create an environment variable `sudo_password` and set the password as the variable's value.
 Example: `export sudo_password=<password>`.
 Then, run all sudo commands with the `sudo -E or --preserve-env` option.
 Example: `sudo -E ./chef-automate deploy config.toml --airgap-bundle automate.aib`.
 This is required for the `chef-automate` CLI to run the commands with sudo privileges.
-Please refer [this](/automate/ha_sudo_password/) for details.
+Please refer to the [Chef HA Sudo Password](/automate/ha_sudo_password/) page for more details.
 - If SELinux is enabled, deployment with configure it to `permissive` (Usually in case of RHEL SELinux is enabled)
 {{< /warning >}}